aws-samples/saas-tenant-isolation-architecture/README.md

 This project contains source code and supporting files to deploy the application.
 It implements two lambda functions and a DynamoDB table.

-The `Description Service` demonstrates a small microservice used by multiple tenants of an application.
-The ExportTenantData function accesses some tenant data from a multi-tenant DynamoDB table and writes it to an multi-tenant S3 bucket.
+The `ExportTenantData` function demonstrates a small microservice used by multiple tenants of an application.
+The ExportTenantData function can store and retrieve data from a multi-tenant DynamoDB table.

 TODO Add section explaining the Token Vending Machine, assuming role with an inline policy etc